It’s the weekend, and you’re tired. Why not skip the cooking tonight and order in something decadent and a little, oily?

 It would be another two years before the MG6 went on sale in the UK and while the domestic press were keen to give it the benefit of the doubt, they couldn’t quite mask their mild distaste (or snobbery if you prefer).
 Reviewers were impressed by its chassis and overall package, but just about everyone criticised its powertrain and cited the lacklustre perceived quality of its interior plastics.
 Good, but not quite good enough being the prevailing judgement.

 But there is always one brave iconoclast who refuses to pander to prevailing orthodoxies.
 Step forward, one Quentin Willson, late of BBC Television’s Top Gear programme, he of the slicked back hair and somewhat contrived, unctuous tones.
 Channelling another far more successful TV creation, Willson invites us to an exclusive tour of the new MG in characteristic toe-curling fashion.
+(You can find it on YouTube, should you feel impelled).
 Indeed, following my initial viewing, not only did the MG clearly require a wash, so did your squirming correspondent here.

 It speaks volumes on the part of SAIC UK’s marketers in their choice of brand spokesman, although how many others were likely to have said no before their gaze fell upon Mr. Willson’s name can only be guessed at.